-- 133. Previous sections have focussed on assessment of localised effects on air quality.
-It is also important to consider the overall regional cumulative effects, which are considered in Section 8.3 of the assessment. - 134.
+- 157. Previous sections have focussed on assessment of localised effects on air quality.
+It is also important to consider the overall regional cumulative effects, which are considered in Section 8.3 of the assessment. - 158.
 The assessment predicts virtually no change in emissions from the overall road network.
-This is a fundamental assumption, which underpins the assessment. - As discussed in previous sections, we consider that it is appropriate to make worst case assumptions for the assessment of localised impacts, effectively assuming that under worst case conditions the highways operate at capacity. - 136.
-This assumption may be overly conservative for assessment of overall net effects, however we are not convinced that the additional capacity provided by the proposed project will not result in a net increase of emissions across the road network. - 137.
-This issue is addressed by the evidence of Andrew Murray who argues that (paragraph 56 of Andrew Murray's evidence) induced traffic effects have been considered, with a predicted net increase in vehicle trips across the Region of 0.06% (Induced traffic is the growth in new traffic that would not have occurred at all without the capacity improvement). - 138.
-We are extremely concerned that the assessment of the effects of this project are underpinned by the assumption that induced traffic amounts to an increase in vehicle trips of just 0.06%.
-This does not seem realistic. - 139.
+This is a fundamental assumption, which underpins the assessment. - 159.
+As discussed in previous sections, we consider that it is appropriate to make worst case assumptions for the assessment of localised impacts, effectively assuming that under worst case conditions the motorways operate at capacity. - 160.
+This assumption may be overly conservative for assessment of overall net effects, however we are not convinced that the additional capacity provided by the proposed project will not result in a net increase of emissions across the road network. - 161.
+This issue is addressed by the evidence of Andrew Murray who argues that (paragraph 56 of Andrew Murray's evidence) induced traffic effects have been considered, with a predicted net increase in vehicle trips across the Region of 0.06% (Induced traffic is the growth in new traffic that would not have occurred at all without the capacity improvement). - We are extremely concerned that the AEE for this project is underpinned by the assumption that induced traffic amounts to an increase in vehicle trips of just 0.06% (2400 trips per day).
+This does not seem realistic. - 163.
 The Auckland Regional Public Health Service submission (submission 91) discusses this issue in some detail.
-Their submission refers to a recent American meta-analysis which has estimated that for every 1% increase in

-- road capacity that nearly three quarters of that increase is absorbed by induced traffic. - 140.
+Their submission refers to a recent American meta-analysis which has estimated that for every 1% increase in road capacity that nearly three quarters of that increase is absorbed by induced traffic. - 164.
 Regional cumulative effects are important when we consider mitigation measures.
-Monitoring demonstrates that the existing concentration of PM2.5 in Auckland is hovering around the regional air quality target at all urban air quality monitoring sites.
-Therefore, it can be concluded that the airshed is fully allocated, and any significant net increase should be mitigated.
+Monitoring demonstrates that the existing concentration of PM2.5 in Auckland is hovering around the Regional Air Quality Target at all urban air quality monitoring sites.
+Therefore, it can be concluded that the airshed is fully allocated, and any significant net increase in PM2.5 emissions should be mitigated or offset.

-4.7.5 Summary of review: effects assessment - operation of project
+4.7.7 Summary of review: effects assessment - operation of project